 A. Features and Strengths

-• Strong visual appeal for lifestyle and product-based content.
+• Visual-first for product-based content.

-• Ad formats include promoted pins and shopping ads.
+• Formats: promoted pins, shopping ads.

 B. Ad Pricing